-- 1. To review the control environment of the company. - 2.
-To examine the effectiveness of the risk assessment procedures and also assess the adequacy of the established control activities. - 3.
-To review the information and communication systems.
+- 1. To review the control environment of the company; - 2.
+To examine the effectiveness of the risk assessment procedures; - 3.
+To assess the adequacy of the established control activities; - 4.
+To review the information and communication system. - 5.
+To ascertain whether the monitoring procedures over the internal control activities are working appropriately. - 6.
+To make recommendations to management to improve internal controls where needed.